Suspension and Steering Repairs — San Jose, California

 Most steering systems use hydraulic power assist, which means fluid exists to help make it easier to turn the wheels.
 This feature can be beneficial when driving at high speeds or making sudden turns.
 However, if there is a problem with any part of the steering system, it can make driving very difficult and dangerous.

-A few common symptoms can indicate a problem with your suspension or steering.
+A few common signs can indicate a problem with one or more steering and suspension components.
 If you notice any of these problems, it’s critical to have your car inspected by a mechanic as soon as possible:

 - Your vehicle is pulling to one side while driving